Okay, let me start by welcoming you to your sweet 20s – exciting!

-It is understandable if the word ‘retirement’ still sounds like a far fetched concept to you now; but trust me, the sooner you start saving for retirement, the sooner you’ll be able to retire, thereby making life much easier for yourself in future.
+It is understandable if the word ‘retirement’ still sounds like a far fetched concept to you now; but trust me, if you start saving for retirement early, you will be able to retire early.
+Saving now will make life much easier for yourself in future.

 So how do you do this?